backprop64/slurm_directory_search/README.md

 # Parallelize directory search using Slurm

-Parallelize the heck out of finding every file that contains specified keyword(s) in a large storage volume with slurm. this codebase assumes you have a file directory on a system with slurm, and miniconda/anaconda
+Parallelize the heck out of finding every file that contains specified keyword(s) in a large nested directory with slurm. this codebase assumes you have a file directory on a system with slurm, and miniconda/anaconda

 ---